Skip to Content

 How to Remove the Membrane:

-• Lift and pull the membrane until it tears.
-Use your knife to pull it away if necessary.
+• Lift and pull the membrane until it tears, but use your knife to pull it away if necessary.

 Nutrition Disclosure: